Financial-Times/ui-style-guide/index.md

 **Tint 3** - used to make the headers in the Right-hand Rail

 ###Ancillary Colours
 These colours are generally used to create interactive graphics or for ancillary widgets, components and page elements outside of standard editorial content.
-THese colours should never be used on article text, headings or section pages.
+These colours should never be used on article text, headings or section pages.

 <table class='o-techdocs-table' style="width:100%;">
                 <tr>